 The purpose of this MS degree program is to obtain a sound understanding of current concepts in neuroscience.
 The thesis research project teaches the fundamentals of scientific inquiry and trains students in state-of-the-art research techniques.
-As part of this preparation for independent research, students are expected to publish their research findings in peer-reviewed journals.
+As part of this preparation for independent research, students are strongly encouraged to publish their research findings in peer-reviewed journals.

 Admission and Entry

 In addition to general graduate requirements, applicants should have a strong background in neuroscience including:

 - At least one advanced course completed in Molecular/Cellular Neuroscience, Behavioral Neuroscience or Psychology

 - Solid foundation in the basic sciences with advanced courses in Chemistry, Biochemistry, Physics, and Biology/Physiology

 - Students without the prerequisite courses in neuroscience can be accepted conditionally into the program, provided they take a Behavioral Neuroscience course (Neuro 460) and a Cellular Neuroscience course (Neuro 480) their first semester and pass each class with a 3.0 or higher

 - Grade Point Average: 3.0 or greater.
 If lower, petition is needed